cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 Each row in the statistics table represents a particular user.

-First column `#of Wordpress sites` shows total number of user's WordPress sites.
+The first column `#of Wordpress sites` shows total number of user's WordPress sites.

-Second column `AccelerateWP` shows number of user's WordPress sites, optimized by the feature.
+The second column `AccelerateWP` shows number of user's WordPress sites, optimized by the feature.

 In case if both AccelerateWP and AccelerateWP Premium feature suites are enabled, the statistics is extended with AccelerateWP Premium metrics.

 ![](/images/AWPStatsPremium.png)

-Please, notice `AccelerateWP Premium` rows in `Active Users` and `Wordpress sites on server` blocks, and also an `AccelerateWP Premium` column in statistics table.
+Please notice the `AccelerateWP Premium` rows in the `Active Users` and the `Wordpress sites on server` blocks, and also the `AccelerateWP Premium` column in statistics table.

 :::tip Note
-Newly created users will be accounted during 10 min after adding.
-If  you want to get updated statistics immediately, use the "Rescan users websites" button
+Newly created users will be accounted for 10 min after adding.
+If you want to get updated statistics immediately, use the "Rescan users websites" button.
 :::

 #### Filters